LedioDylgjeri/fantasy-soccer-team/README.md

 I grew up plyaing soccer and became a huge fan of the sport.
 Lately, my team hasn't been doing so well.
 Their performance has sparked debates around the players.
 If I had the chance to create my own team, who would I chose?

 ## Descrtiption:
 This app gives users the chance to create their own soccer team.
-They can get creative with the team name or use an existing team.
+The user can get creative with the team name or use an existing team.
 Create and add your favorite players to the team.

 ## How to use it:
 * Give your team a name by clicking on 'Name Your Team'